 Trumpeter swans are North America’s largest native waterfowl.
 They have a wingspan of 6.5 feet and a body length of 5 feet.
 The trumpeter swan can weigh up to 30 pounds but are still able to fly on long migrations.

 They often feed on underwater greenery, dabbling around like ducks.
-Trumpeter swans live in wetland areas near rivers, lakes, ponds, marshes, and prairie regions.
+Trumpeter swans live near rivers, lakes, ponds, marshes, and prairie regions in wetland areas.
 They are monogamous and mate for life, usually not even taking a new mate if their mate dies.

 4. Golden Eagle

 This powerful bird is the largest eagle in North America by weight and the national bird of Mexico.
-The Golden Eagle’s wingspan can reach 7.5 feet, and they can weigh up to 15 pounds.
+The Golden Eagle’s wingspan can reach 7.5 feet, weighing 15 pounds.
 They have an average body length of 3 feet.

 Golden eagles range from Mexico to as far north as Alaska.
 Golden eagles can also be found in Asia, Northern Africa, and Europe.
 They are extremely fast, reaching speeds of more than 150 miles per hour to pursue their prey.
 They are known to eat rabbits, marmots, and ground squirrels.
 However, they are opportunistic and have been observed eating carrion, fish, and birds.

-Many farmers used to worry that Golden Eagles were a threat to their livestock.
+Many farmers used to worry that Golden Eagles threatened their livestock.
 However, it has been shown that they have minimal impact and rarely prey upon livestock.
 Golden eagles are so large they have been documented attacking full-grown deer.

 3. Bald Eagle

 The bald eagle is the national bird of the United States.
-With a wingspan of nearly 8 feet, it just barely out measures the Golden Eagle.
-A body length around 40 inches and weighing in at nearly 14 pounds, this bird commands the skies.
+With a wingspan of nearly 8 feet, it barely out measures the Golden Eagle.
+This bird commands the skies with a body length of around 40 inches and weighing nearly 14 pounds.